BlockchainCommons/Research/papers/bcr-2020-012-bytewords.md

 * Prefer words in common usage.
 * Avoid homophones and near homophones.
 * Prefer two-syllable words.
-* Each word's first three characters must be a unique sequence (XXX-).
+* Each word's first three letters must be a unique sequence (XXX-).
-* Each word's last three characters must be a unique sequence (-XXX).
+* Each word's last three letters must be a unique sequence (-XXX).
-* Each word's first and last characters must be a unique sequence (X--X).
+* Each word's first and last letters must be a unique sequence (X--X).
 * The Damerau-Levenshtein distance between any two words is at least 2.
 * Prefer words with positive connotations.
 * Prefer words which are "interesting" (strong emotional valence) even if connotation is neutral or slightly negative.